temporalio/cli/temporalcli/commandsmd/commands.md

   This is the Start-to-close timeout for a Workflow Task.
   Default: 10s.
 * `--search-attribute` (string[]) -
-  Search Attribute in "KEY='VALUE'" format.
+  Search Attribute in `KEY=VALUE` format.
-  Use JSON values.
+  Keys must be identifiers, and values must be JSON values.
+  For example: 'YourKey={"your": "value"}'.
+  Can be passed multiple times.
 * `--memo` (string[]) -
   Memo using 'KEY="VALUE"' pairs.
   Use JSON values.